ezsystems/commerce-documentation/docs/cookbook/frontend_customizing/4_front_end_stack_in_details/4.2_customized_foundation_framework/4.2.3_extends/extend_reveal_modal.md

 #### Close a modal window

-In order to destroy created modal window call destory function like this:
+In order to destroy created modal window call destroy function like this:

 ```
 storm.reveal.destroy('custom-modal');